Understanding Truck Owner Liability: Who is at Fault in a Truck Accident?Trusted Content

 There is no clear cut answer when it comes to truck accident liability (a.k.a. legal responsibility).
 The truth is, the blame may be shared across several different parties or organizations.
 Let’s take a look at a few examples:

 The driver.
-One of the chief culprits to look at in trucking accidents is the driver.
+One of the chief culprits to look at in trucking accidents in Tampa (or truck accidents elsewhere in Florida) is the driver.
 It’s possible the person who hit you was drunk, on illegal or prescription medication, tired, distracted, unlicensed, or had numerous citations but was still on the road.

 The trucking company (if one was involved).
 There are numerous laws trucking companies are supposed to follow involving the care of their vehicles, the types of drivers they hire, and the rules those drivers must follow.